The tale of Rupert Bear begins with the story of the Caldwell Family. The Caldwell’s were a...

 Badges depicting the head casket of St Thomas Becket were amongst the most popular badges to collect, with one of the finest collections of them now on display in the museum.

-Find me in People & Places Gallery, The Beaney DID YOU KNOW?
+Did you know?
 The practice of pilgrimage, worship of relics and the belief in miracles greatly appealed to medieval people as they thought it was one of the principle roads to salvation.